University of Greater Manchester: Halls of residence

-The University has approved and recommends Orlando Village halls of residence, which is owned by McComb Bolton Limited.
+The university has approved and recommends Orlando Village halls of residence, which is owned by McComb Bolton Limited.

 Other accommodation is provided by private landlords.
 The "Cube" on Bradshawgate was one such building; it was seriously damaged by fire in November 2019.
-Eyewitnesses say the cladding on the building encouraged the spread of the fire.
-Manchester metro-mayor, Andy Burnham said, “It does have a type of cladding which does cause concern.
-There will be many people living in buildings with this cladding today who will be very worried.”
+Eyewitnesses say that the cladding on the building encouraged the spread of the fire.
+The Mayor of Greater Manchester, Andy Burnham said, "It does have a type of cladding which does cause concern.
+There will be many people living in buildings with this cladding today who will be very worried."

 University Collegiate School

-UTC Bolton, a university technical college sponsored by the University of Bolton was established at the university campus in September 2015.
+UTC Bolton, a university technical college sponsored by the University of Bolton, was established at the university campus in September 2015.
 In November 2015, the UTC was officially opened by Prince Edward, Earl of Wessex and named the 'Stoller Building' after the philanthropist Sir Norman Stoller.
-In September 2020 the school was renamed University Collegiate School.
+In September 2020, the school was renamed University Collegiate School.
 It is now a full secondary school sponsored by the university.

 Growth and future plans

-The university has also announced plans for a new £10m facility for Science and Engineering, which will house its Centre for Advanced Performance Engineering.
+The university has also announced plans for a new £10 million facility for Science and Engineering, which will house its Centre for Advanced Performance Engineering.
 Construction was set to begin following the completion of the UTC building in September 2015.
 There was also to be a renovation and expansion of the current campus through to 2017.

 In 2015, the university and Bolton Council announced plans for a new £40 million student village, which was planned to accommodate up to 850 students in the heart of Bolton town centre, facing the iconic Le Mans Crescent.